What Is Angina Pectoris?

-- A series of pain tend to activate and does not come by surprise.
+- A series of pain tends to occur.
+However, it does not come by surprise.

-- Normally lasts for a shorter period of time.
+- The pain lasts typically for a shorter period.

-- Usually feels like chest pain that spreads to shoulders, arms, and back.
+- The chest pain radiates to the shoulders, arms, and back.

 How is Angina Pectoris Diagnosed?

-Doctors normally ask about the patient’s medical history and perform tests to diagnose Angina pectoris and the tests involve:
+Doctors usually ask about the patient’s medical history and perform tests to diagnose Angina pectoris.
+The tests typically involved are:

 These tests could identify if any arteries are blocked and whether the heart is functioning appropriately.